 1. We Are Never Meeting In Real Life

-Samantha Irby’s We Are Never Meeting In Real Life is a like a dramatic comedy in written form as she talks about her frustrating childhood to her current adulting hardships.
+Samantha Irby’s We Are Never Meeting In Real Life is like a dramatic comedy in written form as she talks about her frustrating childhood to her current adulting hardships.
 This black book covers her funny sexual encounters, evolving friendships, and her expectancy of unavoidable truths.
-Overall this will be a fun read as Irby is definitely one of the best African American writers out there providing us with comedy and literature.
+Overall this will be a fun read as Irby is definitely one of the most popular famous black authors for our generation as she perfectly blends comedy and literature.

 2. This Is Just My Face

 Gabourey Sidibe has always been a favorite of mines, ever since she shared the big screen with Monique in that sad movie years ago.
 Gabourey’s This Is Just My Face is another one of those great black books, Gabourey talks about growing up in Harlem with her gifted mom and polygamous dad.
 This book starts with her first job as a phone sex operator all the way to the start of her international fame.
 She may not be on the best African American writers list yet… but if she keeps it up she will make the cut.
 Ever since the movie Precious, Gabourey has been a favorite of ours so we can’t wait for her next book.

 We had to get W. Kamau Bell on this list filled with African American writers.
 This book is great for everyone especially new dads.
 Mr. Bell talks about many serious issues in his Awkward Thoughts book.
 He goes has opinions on the joys of fatherhood, law enforcement, and politics.
 The lighter side of this book discusses comedians, superheroes, and his interracial marriage.
 This read will be a great look from a black nerd.

 4. The Color of Law

 The Color of Law by Richard Rothstein talks housing policy history of the American metropolis.
 This book discusses prejudices, income differences and the rise of the private institutions.
 The Color of Law makes it clear that segregation is influenced by the law.